syncfusion-content/wpf-docs/wpf/PropertyGrid/Grouping-and-Sorting.md

 }

 /// <summary>
-/// A clas that represents the Commend for the AutoGeneratingPropertyGridItem Event
+/// A class that represents the Commend for the AutoGeneratingPropertyGridItem Event
 /// </summary>
 class UpdaterValue : ICommand {
     #region ICommand Members